ohbm/OpenScienceRoom2019/.github/ISSUE_TEMPLATE/Talk_submission.md

 ---
 name: Talk Application
-about: Submit a application for a talk in the OHBM Open Science Room
+about: Submit an application for a talk in the OHBM Open Science Room

 ---

 **Title**

-**Presentor**
+**Presentor and Affiliation**

 **Collaborators**